lfarroco/verbo-lang/README.md

 .env
 ```

-You can run this tool with your local AI using Ollama.

-We also have support for Gemini, Anthropic and OpenAi, provided that you have an API key.
-For those providers, create a `.env` with `GEMINI_KEY=...`, `OPENAI_KEY=...` or `ANTHROPIC_KEY=...` depending on the provider you want to use.
+You can run Verbo with your local AI using Ollama.
+We also support Gemini, Anthropic, and OpenAI, provided you have an API key.
+For those providers, create a `.env` file with `GEMINI_KEY=...`, `OPENAI_KEY=...`, or `ANTHROPIC_KEY=...`, depending on the provider you wish to use.

-As this is still experimental, we don't have a npm package yet.
-To try, clone this repo, then:
+As this project is experimental, we haven't published an npm package yet.
+To try it out, clone the repository and:

-- install dependencies with `npm install`
+1. Install dependencies with `npm install`.
-- check the makefile to see how to run the tool
+2. Check the Makefile to see how to run the tool (eg. `make test-gemini`)

-By default, the cli reads all `.md` files in the `source` directory.
-Having a `main.md` file is required.
-The generated files will be placed in the `dist` directory.
+By default, the CLI reads all .md files in the source directory.
+A main.md file is required.
+The generated files will be placed in the dist directory.

-To choose which AI provider to use, use the `-ai` option.
-The default is `ollama`, but you can also choose from `gemini`, `openai` or `anthropic`.
+To choose which AI provider to use, pass the -ai option.
+The default is ollama, but you can also choose gemini, openai, or anthropic.

 ## Syntax

-The language uses markdown files to allow compatibility with tools that allow rich text editing
-and displaying, but no special markup is required to create a working program.
+Verbo uses markdown files to allow compatibility with rich text editing and display tools, but no special markup is required to create a working program.

 ### Architecture

-Verbo programs assume a standard architecture for all software created with it.
-All Verbo programs are long-running processes that manage a state (optional) and expose operations to manipulate it.
-To interact with the outside world, the program uses "ports" - functions that are passed as parameters to the program.
+Verbo programs assume a standard architecture: they are long-running processes that manage a state (optional) and expose operations to manipulate it.
+To interact with the outside world, the program uses "ports"—functions passed as parameters.
+You must define how the state looks and which ports are available in the main.md file.
-Once created, the program operations (think of them as methods) can be called to manipulate the state and/or to interact with the ports.
-When declaring the program in the `main.md` file, you must define how the state will look like and which ports will be available.

 ### Comments

-That's the nice thing about Verbo - everything is a comment.
-All the text is at the
-same time documentation and code.
+In Verbo, everything is a comment.
+The text is both documentation and code.

 ### Constants/Variables

-You can declare that a variable exists:
+You can declare constants and variables like this:

 ```
 Use a constant called FILE_PATH to store the path to the configuration file.
 Use a variable called "address" to store the user's address.
 ```

-Verbo variable are available are available anywhere in the program.
+Variables are available throughout the program.
+Direct assignment is also possible:
-You can also use direct assignment if you want to:

 ```
 name: "John"